 When reportable equipment is being permanently transferred from one department to another an Inventory Change Report must be completed so property records can be updated to reflect the current location of the equipment.
 (An inventory change report is not necessary when non-reportable equipment is being transferred from one department to another.)
 If the equipment is to be moved by Building Services, a Service Request must also be completed by the requesting department.
 Both forms should be sent to PARC.
-Service request forms can be obtained through the Physical Plant web page.
+Service request forms can be obtained through the Facilities Management web page.

 In the event a budget transfer is arranged for the exchange of reportable equipment, an Inventory Change Report must still be completed.
 PARC is not notified of budget transfers, so the transfer of equipment from one inventory location to another is not automatic.